1. Remote working is here to stay and businesses need to rethink the benefits packages they provide to remote employees and other remote workers.

 2. New generation remote worker health insurance

 A new wave of health insurance providers is springing up, with the remote workforce directly in their sights.
-Companies like Safety Wing provide specialized insurance for remote workers and digital nomads, making a selling point of their flexible global coverage, online accessibility and ease of use for remote working compared to traditional health insurance products.
+Companies like Horizons provide specialized insurance for remote workers and digital nomads, making a selling point of their flexible global coverage, online accessibility and ease of use for remote working compared to traditional health insurance products.

 For smaller and/or newer companies, or individual remote workers themselves, this more modern approach may be easier both to navigate and scale up as necessary to cover a growing remote workforce, or multiple countries.